coilhq/mucoa/SOLUTION_DESIGN.md

   * Make use of existing configuration `default.json` configuration file for client
   * TigerBeetle NodeJS client to be integrated into central-ledger
   * TigerBeetle enablement through on/off switch
-  * TigerBeetle and central-ledger facade (Translate from CL Acc+Transfer to TB Acc+Transfer)
+  * TigerBeetle and central-ledger facade (Translate from CL Acc+Transfer to TigerBeetle Acc+Transfer)
 * jMeter endpoints for:
   * Create a participant
   * Lookup participant
   * Create a Transfer
   * Lookup a Transfer
-* Timeout function to be reliant on TB instead of timer
+* Timeout function to be reliant on TigerBeetle instead of timer
-* Transfer duplicate check performed as part of TB built in functionality
+* Transfer duplicate check performed as part of TigerBeetle built in functionality
 * jMeter testing suite to test the following functionality:
   * Transfer
   * 2-Phase Transfer
   * Account & Participant Creation
   * Account Lookups
   * Transfer Lookups
+* This is a change.

 #### Impact On User Experience
 #### System Behaviour In different scenarios